 Lonza believes that understanding in the financial markets of the Group’s performance is enhanced by disclosing core results of performance because the core results enable better comparison across years.
 Therefore the core results exclude exceptional items such as restructuring charges, impairments and amortization of acquisition-related intangible assets which can differ significantly from year to year.
 For this same reason, Lonza uses these core results in addition to IFRS as important factors in assessing the Group’s performance.

-Following Lonza’s full-year 2012 results presentation on 24.
-January 2013 a number of the leading Swiss banks have re-evaluated Lonza’s investment rating.
+Following Lonza’s full-year 2013 results presentation on 23 January 2014 a number of the leading Swiss banks have re-evaluated Lonza’s investment rating.
 Following their analysis, the banks came to the conclusion that Lonza’s BBB / BBB- rating should be maintained.
-At the end of 2012 the Company’s net debt amounted to CHF 2301 million, giving a net debt-equity ratio of 0.96, as a result of the acquisition of Arch Chemicals in October 2011 which was entirely debt financed.
-During its 2012 Results Presentation, Lonza communicated that due to the free cash flow generation of the business it was targeting a net debt/EBITDA ratio of around 3x by the end of 2013.This focus on reducing net debt is expected to continue for the next several years.
+At the end of 2013 the Company’s net debt amounted to CHF 2103 million, giving a debt-equity ratio of 0.99 and a net debt/EBITDA ratio of 2.77x, as a result of the acquisition of Arch Chemicals in October 2011 which was entirely debt financed.
+During its 2013 Results Presentation, Lonza communicated that due to the free cash flow generation of the business it was targeting a net debt/EBITDA ratio of around ~2x by the end of 2015.

 The policy is to pay between 25% and 40% of net profit to shareholders in the form of dividends.